-Change in the fishery due to the FHMP is predicted to be minimal because:
+Change in the fishery due to the LYPMP is predicted to be minimal because:

-- More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program, such that the remaining fishers now have greater relative access to the available biomass.
-This assumes that historical catch rates in this fishery were the same inside versus outside SZs-no data have been published to confirm or reject this assumption. - Estimated displaced catch was confidential (EconSearch 2014) but the region is known to be relatively unimportant to the fishery.
+- More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program such that the remaining fishers now have greater relative access to the available biomass.
+This assumes that historical catch rates in this fishery were the same inside versus outside SZs-no data have been published to confirm or reject this assumption. - The two SZs in the LYPMP (Point Davenport and Salt Swamp Creek) do not include reef habitat suitable for abalone. - Fishing effort in the LYPMP is negligible compared to the entire fishery (estimates of displaced catch were confidential due to low effort/catch, EconSearch 2014)